Water Shoes Buying Guide

 What is the best type of water shoe for kayaking?

 Generally speaking, an open-toe sandal-type water shoe will do just fine for canoeing and kayaking, especially in warm conditions.
 If you are worried about the cold, a sneaker or neoprene boot-style water shoe is the better option.

 Can I go kayaking barefoot

-It is really advisable to wear some form of footwear if there is rocky surfaces around or in where you’re kayaking.
-Additionally if you kayak in water where there are likely water-borne diseases, definitely put watershoes on as you could easily cut your feet while kayaking barefooted and this cut is highly susceptible to getting infected.
+It is really advisable to wear some form of footwear if there are rocky surfaces around or in where you’re kayaking.
+Additionally, if you kayak in the water where there are likely water-borne diseases, definitely put kayaking shoes on as you could easily cut your feet while kayaking barefooted and this cut is highly susceptible to getting infected.